-Gated communities have been a controversial topic of debate in Brixton in recent years.
-Here, I take a look at their surprising history, alongside some of their pros and cons…
+Gated communities are a controversial topic.
+Here, I take a look at their surprising history along with some of the pros and cons…

 Many weeknights throughout the eighties, Margaret Thatcher drove from Westminster, through Brixton, bound for her neo-Georgian home in Dulwich.
 To some, her choice of house, which boasted high security gates, was symbolic of the increasing polarisation of a nation under her rule.

 In a short Guardian video, Brixton-based author Alex Wheatle passes the Brockwell Gate development on Tulse Hill.
 He suggests that its development a number of years back was indeed a sign of the shift occurring in Brixton.
 This is hard to argue against and if new private developments are anything to go by then the demand for more ‘exclusive’ housing appears to be on the up.
-However, in some ways the Thatcher connection could be a bit of a convenient scapegoat…
+This is undoubtedly one of the reasons for the popularity of gated communities.
+However, in some ways the Thatcher connection could be a bit of a convenient scapegoat.

-In recent history, gated communities have unsurprisingly thrived in countries with extreme wealth inequality – most notably Latin American and some Asian countries.
+Gated communities have unsurprisingly thrived in regions or countries with extreme wealth inequality, such as Latin American or South Africa.
 In her book, Ground Control, Ann Minton says that the stereotype of a gated community is of luxury living “where the super-rich can live in peace and tranquillity.”
-She goes on to argue beyond this, however, and suggests that nowadays they are far more commonplace.
+She goes on to argue beyond this, however, and says that nowadays they are far more commonplace.

-An initial analysis of the term “gated community” can come across as a bit of an oxymoron: the idea of cutting yourself off from the outside world, through fear of crime, or aspirations of exclusivity, does seem to sit uncomfortably with the wider notions of community.
+To Blair’s point, the term “gated community” can certainly appear like an oxymoron: the idea of cutting yourself off from the outside world, through fear of crime, or aspirations of exclusivity, does seem to sit uncomfortably with the wider notions of community.

-Not everybody sees it this way though.
+But not everybody sees it this way.
 One resident of a modest privately owned gated community was keen to point out to me that as part of an old warehouse, the gate was an original feature of the building.
 More importantly, she said, the children who lived within the block were able to play out in safety, free from the dangers of London’s busy roads.
-This would not be possible without the gates.

 Blunkett’s personal enthusiasm for gated communities came from the US-born concept of Defensible Space.
 Its premise is to give residents a sense of control and ownership over a community.
 Thus, Blunkett was advocating a kind of micro-level localism through self-contained communities that would take pride in, and look after, their immediate locality.

 There is certainly no shortage of examples to choose from in Brixton.
-I made some enquiries.
-The homes in a new, gated development off Dalberg Road have all been sold.
+I made some enquiries about a number of new homes up for sale in a gated development on Dalberg Road.
+They had all been sold.
 I was told by one of its estate agents that, in general, gated communities such as this tend to sell for a bit more because of the added security and the fact that they often come with a parking space.
 So, the addition of a gate on the front of a development is undoubtedly a good investment for a developer.

-But one thing is clear.
+One thing is clear.
 We cannot talk of gated communities without being aware of their history and their different contexts.
-It seems obvious that while they are more widely available, certainly in terms of private housing, they still remain an accessory that is unaffordable to most, whatever has caused the surge in their popularity.
+That said, it is obvious that while they are more widely available, certainly in terms of private housing, they still remain an accessory that is unaffordable to most.
+But then, that’s London property for you.